Guest Blog – Biffen’s Kitchen

 - Mix with the Crozet pasta.
 Add cream, pepper, and pour into an oven dish.

-- Preheat oven to 200°C. Place the slice raw ham on top of the Crozets.
+- Preheat oven to 200°C. Place the sliced raw ham on top of the Crozets.
 Cut each reblochon into two pieces.
 Place on top of ham and bake for 20 to 30 minutes until the cheese melt.
 Serve.

 Thank you ‘French Girl Cuisine‘ for this delicious recipe.